onehungrymind/graphql-simple-app/README.md

 npm start
 ```

 Once both the server and client are running, you can navigate to [http://localhost:4200](http://localhost:4200) to see the application.
-Your server will be running on http://localhost:3000.
+Your server will be running on [http://localhost:3000](http://localhost:3000).
+You can see a graphical representation of your data at [http://localhost:3000/graphiql](http://localhost:3000/graphiql).